antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `interfaceConnectionColor` - describes the color of connection lines, should be a hexadecimal number representing RGB values.

 #### Node style
 Node style defines how nodes of a given style should look like.
-Currently, the following options are supported:
+Currently, the following elements are supported:

 * `color` - color of the node unless a node sets its own `color`,
 * `icon` - secondary icon of the node, which is displayed separately from [Node](#node) `icon`,